 Food everywhere! – So the spaghetti bypassed your baby’s belly and instead it’s in their hair.
 Bathtime!
 Which also happens to be bonding time for my little one and me.
 I love watching her splash and play in the tub and especially love snuggling with a squeaky clean babe.
 And if this occurs while we are out and about — at least she’s getting plenty of use out of those cute little clothes before she out grows them, right?

 Forgot the diaper bag – 1.
 You could go back home, which works out because (while you didn’t tell your husband) you forgot your phone, sweater and wallet.
 Or 2.
 You get to stop at Target to grab the essentials you forgot and maybe a few other things you didn’t realize you needed until you started pushing that bright red cart (that store gets me every time).

 Your little one is sick – Seeing our little ones sick makes our hearts ache but I find myself grateful to be able to comfort my child when she isn’t feeling good.
 Plus a sick day gives us a great reason to stay in bed cuddling and watching Disney movies.

 Lost your little one’s shoe/favorite toy/binky – Hey, you didn’t lose your baby!
 Those things can all be replaced (note to self: always buy at least two of your baby’s favorite toy just in case).
 You held on tightly to what was most important and that’s what matters.

 There’s always a bright side, mamas.
 Sometimes we just have to look a little harder to see it, but it’s there.
-Most often it’s in our babies smiles, but it’s likely interwoven in those trying moments too.
-May we always find our sliver linings.
+Most often it’s in our babies’ smiles, but it’s likely interwoven in those trying moments too.
+May we always find our silver linings.

-Tell me what are some of the sliver linings you’ve found in motherhood?
+What are some of the silver linings you’ve found in motherhood?